dsherret/code-block-writer/readme.md

 * `conditionalWriteLine(condition: boolean, text: string)` - Writes some text and adds a newline if the condition is matched.
 * `conditionalWriteLine(condition: boolean, textFunc: () => string)` - Writes some text and adds a newline if the condition is matched.
 * `setIndentationLevel(indentationLevel: number)` - Sets the current indentation level.
+* `setIndentationLevel(whitespaceText: string)` - Sets the current indentation level based on the provided whitespace text.
 * `getIndentationLevel()` - Gets the current indentation level.
 * `queueIndentationLevel(indentationLevel: number)` - Queues an indentation level to be used once a new line is written.
+* `queueIndentationLevel(whitespaceText: string)` - Queues an indentation level to be used once a new line is written based on the provided whitespace text.
 * `isInComment()` - Gets if the writer is currently in a comment.
 * `isAtStartOfFirstLineOfBlock()` - Gets if the writer is currently at the start of the first line of the text, block, or indentation block.
 * `isOnFirstLineOfBlock()` - Gets if the writer is currently on the first line of the text, block, or indentation block.